The best-written references are worthless if no one sees them!

-The job reference letters can come from a favorite professor that you have had and received a good grade from his/her course, a current or previous work supervisor and/or a coworker that has experienced what it is like to work with you.
-If you can, tell them the type(s) of position you are looking for and skills and personal characteristics that are being sought.
+The job reference letters can come from a favourite professor that you have had and received a good grade from his/her course, a current or previous work supervisor and/or a coworker that has experienced what it is like to work with you.
+If you can, tell them the type(s) of position you are looking for and the skills and personal characteristics that are being sought.

 Potential employers commonly ask for references whom they might contact (usually by phone) before or after interviewing you.

-Be sure you have such job references at hand when you go to an interview or when you need to fill an application for employment.
+Be sure you have such job references at hand when you go to an interview or when you need to fill out an application for employment.

 Do not list your job references on your resume or CV.
 This list is always put on a separate page then your resume or CV and given out only when asked by the employer.
-When an employer ask for it, it may mean that they are seriously considering you for the position.
+When an employer asks for it, it may mean that they are seriously considering you for the position.

 Be sure to touch base with your referees regularly throughout the job search process.
 Let them know what type of position you are aiming for as well as the organizations you have in mind.
-Help them think through what they should highlight about your skills and accomplishments so that it is clear that you fit the bill for the job you are trying to land.
+Help them think through what they should highlight your skills and accomplishments so that it is clear that you fit the bill for the job you are trying to land.